anaaristow/analise_fornecedores_pecas/README.md

-Is a descriptive analysis enough to make a decision?

-In this study, I try to show why you cannot take conclusions before analyzing some statistics.

-Case: Your manager asks you to choose between two suppliers.
-To do so, he gives you a sheet containing the supplier (A or B) and the dimension of the item.
-The requirement is 4.80 ± 0.3 mm.

 # Choosing a Supplier

 The Problem: your mnager provides you with data samples from two suppliers and you need to choose the best one.